Agaricus bisporus

-Agaricus bisporus, commonly known as the cultivated mushroom, is a basidiomycete mushroom native to grasslands in Eurasia and North America.
+Agaricus bisporus, the cultivated mushroom, is a basidiomycete mushroom native to grasslands in Eurasia and North America.
 It is cultivated in more than 70 countries and is one of the most commonly and widely consumed mushrooms in the world.
-It has two color states while immature – white and brown – both of which have various names, with additional names for the mature state, such as chestnut, portobello, portabellini, button, cremini, and champignon de Paris.
+It has two color states while immature – white and brown – both of which have various names, with additional names for the mature state, such as chestnut, portobello, portabellini, button, cremini, and champignon de Paris (see Names below).

-A. bisporus has some poisonous lookalikes in the wild, such as Entoloma sinuatum.
+Some poisonous lookalikes in the wild, such as Entoloma sinuatum, may appear similar.
+Agaricus bisporus often grows in rich soil and compost.

 Description

 The pileus or cap of the original wild species is a pale grey-brown, with broad, flat scales on a paler background and fading toward the margins.
 It is first hemispherical before flattening out with maturity, typically measuring 5–10 cm in diameter.
 The narrow, crowded gills are free and initially pink, then red-brown, and finally a dark brown with a whitish edge from the cheilocystidia.
 The cylindrical stipe is up to 6 cm tall by 1-2 cm wide and bears a thick and narrow ring, which may be streaked on the upper side.
 The firm flesh is white, although it stains a pale pinkish-red on bruising.

 The spore print is dark brown.
 The spores are oval to round and measure approximately 4.5–5.5 μm × 5–7.5 μm, and the basidia usually two-spored, although two four-spored varieties have been described from the Mojave Desert and the Mediterranean, with predominantly heterothallic and homothallic lifestyles, respectively.